-Westchester County benefits a great deal from the existing federal allocations of several social programs.
+Westchester County benefits a great deal from the existing federal allocations of several social services programs.
 As the new administration outlines its budgetary priorities with Congress, we ask our Federal Legislative Partners to fully fund each of the following services:

 - Social Services Block Grants (SSBG "Title XX") - o The SSBG has 29 broad service categories and funds a wide variety of services, including child care, child and adult protective services, foster care, and special services for the disabled.
-Westchester County strongly supports the full funding for these critical programs because of the wide variety of services they support in Westchester. - Temporary Assistance to Needy Families (TANF) - O While TANF caseloads have steadily decreased in Westchester County with the introduction of the County-run Safety Net Program, any federal cuts to TANF will destabilize this balance and imperil the Safety Net.
+Westchester County strongly supports the full funding for these critical programs because of the wide variety of services they support in Westchester. - Temporary Assistance to Needy Families (TANF) - o While TANF caseloads have steadily decreased in Westchester County with the introduction of the County-run Safety Net Program, any federal cuts to TANF will destabilize this balance and imperil the Safety Net.

 Additionally, the Flexible Fund for Family Services (FFFS) covers a variety of services including child welfare, domestic violence liaison, drug and alcohol treatment, employment programs, foster care and other TANF services.
 This would also be subject to reduction if federal cuts forced our County to shift this program to County funding.

-- Community Development Block Grants (CDBG) and HOME Programs - O Within two years of its reinstatement by the current County Administration, the Westchester County Urban Consortium has grown to 31 communities and is preparing to accept a new slate of infrastructural projects.
+- Community Development Block Grants (CDBG) and HOME Programs - Within two years of its reinstatement by the current County Administration, the Westchester County Urban Consortium has grown to 31 communities and is preparing to accept a new slate of infrastructural projects.
 These communities, along with 4 entitled cities, currently rely on CDBG funds for these projects and the tangible benefits they provide.
 For 2021, the County Consortium received approximately \$4.2 million in CDBG grants, approximately \$1.1 million in HOMES grants, and \$316,000 in Emergency Solutions Grants.
 We were pleased to see increased funding across the board.
 Westchester County urges our federal delegation to stand firm on fully funding CDBG, HOME, and ESG Programs. - Supplemental Nutrition Assistance Program (SNAP) - o SNAP funding provides crucial assistance to families with the greatest need.
 Cash assistance and SNAP benefits require that most, but not all, recipients engage in work activity.
-The County has implemented federal guidelines requiring Able-Bodied Adults Without Dependents (ABAWDs) to participate in a work activity to continue receiving SNAP benefits.
 We receive federal assistance to implement education and training related to this regulation, and request that SNAP continues to be fully funded by Congress. - Senior Community Service Employment Program (SCSEP) - O Under SCSEP, the U.S. Department of Labor distributes grants to states and non-profit organizations to provide part-time work experience in community service activities to unemployed low-income persons aged 55 and older.
 The goal of the program is to provide income support and work experience to enable clients to transition to unsubsidized employment and avoid public assistance.
 Westchester County contracts with the Urban League for these services.
-In 2018 the County budgeted federal funding for this program in the amount of \$322,194, this payment remains intact today.
+In 2018 the County budgeted federal funding for this program in the amount of \$322,194, and this payment remains intact today.
 The federal money directed to SCSEP directly funds our Countywide Senior Services Program.
-Therefore any federal cuts, would defund Westchester County's Senior Services.
+Therefore any federal cuts would defund Westchester County's Senior Services.
 We ask federal lawmakers to maintain all existing funds to SCSEP.